security-force-monitor/research-handbook/source/locations.rst

 **Example of use**

-``Sources show location is within the forested areas between two villages and is derived through geolocation and image analysis of source eeb13cf1-7b98-4075-a09b-530146d2ee37``
+``Sources show Location is within the forested areas between two villages and is derived through geolocation and image analysis of source eeb13cf1-7b98-4075-a09b-530146d2ee37``

 **Spreadsheet column name**